Using Space To Influence Thinking

 - Make campfire spaces: Do you have spaces that allow for storytelling and mini-presentations?
 While these spaces are typically at the front of the classroom, they are usually non-distinct.
 Consider creating a small stage with some 2×4 frames and some carpeting.

 - Create more writable surfaces: How much of your space is reserved for displaying student ideas and thinking?
-If your desks do not contain writable surfaces, consider a trip down to the local Home Depot for some white board to nail to each desk or borrow some laminate from the copy room and affix it to the table tops.
+If your desks do not contain writable surfaces, consider a trip down to the local Home Depot for some whiteboard to nail to each desk or borrow some laminate from the copy room and affix it to the tabletops.

 Borrowing from the most innovative companies

-The most successful businesses are using these very principals of flexible space design.
+The most successful businesses are using these very principles of flexible space design.
 Here are a few designs from the real world that served as an inspiration for the design of Futures Academy and may also serve as inspiration for your own classroom/school design